KoenVanduffel/CR-6_Klipper/README.md

 A repository for Klipper firmware details for the Creality CR-6 printers.
 This repo focusses on using Klipper and the Fluidd front end.
 In this configuration there is no need for OctoPi - Fluidd is way more responsive than OctoPi.

 This has been tested on a BTT CR6 board by myself.
-For the 4.5.2 board I can cornfirm that the firmware connects from the Raspberry Pi to the board but I can't confirm the full configuration.
-For the 4.5.3 and ERA boards I have no confirmation as yet.
-If anyone installs Klipper on the stock CR-6 boards please let me know whether everything works as intended.
+The 4.5.2, 4.5.3 and ERA boards have been reported to work correctly.

+Bear in mind that the CR-6 screen will not work (yet) with Klipper.
+The Fluid interface runs on any PC or mobile device in a standard web browser.
+As an alternative to the CR-6 screen KlipperScreen can be used.
+KlipperScreen runs on a series of Raspberry pi touch screens or on an old phone.
+Please check out the KlipperScreen GitHub for detailed info.

 ## Installation description: